gkaczmarczyk/aem-page-tool/README.md

 So, only a page(s) that has the property `hasProp` with the value `currVal` will get updated.

+#####Modified Property

+You can update the modified property with the current timestamp & the modifiedBy property with the username specified by the authentication credentials with the `-M` or `--modified` option.

 #####Passing credentials

 Credentials can be specified in any manner depending on your needs with any of the following options: